-Specifically, the town is laced with walking tracks, some of which are accessible from the city centre, while others may require a short bus ride or drive.
-Whether you’re looking to escape the city for a few hours in the morning or, spend a whole day exploring the great outdoors, Wellington can deliver.
-Take a look at some of these great trails within the city limits.
+Wellington is laced with fantastic walking tracks, many of which are accessible from the city centre, while others may require a short bus ride or drive.
+Whether you're looking to escape the city for a few hours in the morning or, spend a whole day exploring the great outdoors, Wellington can deliver.

 This 30-40 minute walk takes you around the rocky shoreline hemmed in by steep, grassy hills.
 On a clear day, you'll be able to see all the way to the Kaikoura ranges on the South Island.
 Of course, the real attraction here is not the far away mountain view, but rather the eponymous red rocks that littler the coastline.

 You'll know when you've reached them - the rocks are coloured by an unnatural-looking red pigment caused by iron oxide.
 According to Maori legend though, the colouring is caused by blood falling from an explorer's hand when he was cut collecting paua on the rocks.

 To get to the Red Rocks Reserve, drive along the southern coast to Owhiro Bay until the road ends at a parking lot.
 The trail starts from here.
 Alternatively, you can take the bus to Island Bay (number 1) and ride it to the last stop.